 That first day I had about 10 people sign up to my email list.
 The next day it happened again, and then again the day after.

 Day after day, month after month, year after year, people continued to find my blog and join my email list.

-Today as I type this in 2016, a full decade since I started using my blog to grow my email list, not a day has gone by without my blog diligently working to grow my list.
+Today as I type this, more than a decade since I started using my blog to grow my email list, not a day has gone by without my blog diligently working to grow my list.

 The consistency is incredible, and best of all, it’s free.